zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

   affected packages.
 Changing an import to make use of a new package that came out of such refactoring is also worth a feature release.

+* If a package A starts to rely on new features in dependency B, that is worth a feature release of package A.

 * The version requirements in setup.py should specify only API compatibility.
 They should not specify a dependency on bug fixes;
   that's the domain of the KGS.